-3> if the active DL BWP does not have the same bwp-Id as the active UL BWP:
+3> if the active DL BWP does not have the same bwp-Id as the active NUL BWP:

-4> switch the active DL BWP to the DL BWP with the same bwp-Id as the active UL BWP.
+4> switch the active DL BWP to the DL BWP with the same bwp-Id as the active NUL BWP.

+if the Serving Cell for the Random Access procedure is configured with supplementaryUplink; and

+if the active SUL BWP does not have the same bwp-Id as the active NUL BWP:

+2> switch the active SUL BWP to the SUL BWP with the same bwp-Id as the active NUL BWP

 1> stop the bwp-InactivityTimer associated with the active DL BWP of this Serving Cell, if running.